apache/incubator-quarks/DEVELOPMENT.md

 See [README.md](README.md) for high-level information about Apache Edgent.

 This document describes development of Apache Edgent itself, not how to develop Edgent applications.

  * See http://edgent.incubator.apache.org/docs/edgent-getting-started for getting started using Edgent

 The Edgent community welcomes contributions, please *Get Involved*!

  * http://edgent.incubator.apache.org/docs/community

 If you are interested in developing a new connector see [Writing Connectors for Edgent Applications](https://cwiki.apache.org/confluence/display/EDGENT/Writing+Connectors+For+Edgent+Applications)

+See the [Edgent Wiki](https://cwiki.apache.org/confluence/display/EDGENT) for additional information including Internal and Design notes.

 ## Switched from Ant to Gradle